Research Areas

 Computational Neuroscience

-The use of computational modeling and analysis tools to study the function of neurons and the brain is a vibrant area of CBM research, and one that interdigitates with several other Program areas, from genomics to biophysics.
-Emre Aksay (WCM) uses computational and experimental approaches to study neuronal temporal integration and its role in sensorimotor transformations, short-term memory behaviors, and decision making problems.
-Winrich Freiwald (RU) investigates the computational principles of complex neural circuits used for information processing Daniel Gardner (WCM) focuses on the development of computational global resources in neuroinformatics.
-Samie Jaffrey (WCM) utilizes experimental and computational approaches to study epitranscriptomic modification mRNA in neurons.
-Marcelo Magnasco (RU) carries out research in computational and cognitive neuroscience.
-Nicholas Schiff (WCM) is a physician-scientist who uses time series and circuit analysis methodologies to analyze patient records to illuminate the process of recovery of consciousness following brain injuries.
+The use of computational modeling and analysis to study the function of neurons and the brain is a vibrant area of CBM research that interdigitates with several other Program areas, from genomics to systems biology.
+Emre Aksay (WCM) uses computational and experimental approaches to study neuronal temporal integration and its role in sensorimotor transformations, short-term memory behaviors, and decision-making problems.
+Winrich Freiwald (RU) combines computational and experimental strategies to model how the brain processes visual cues from faces.
+Samie Jaffrey (WCM) utilizes experimental and computational approaches to study epitranscriptomic modification of mRNA in neurons.
+Daniel Lee (CTech) focuses on understanding computational principles underlying biological systems and how to apply this knowledge to build autonomous robots, bridging neuroscience and AI.
 Hagen Tilgner (WCM) uses next-generation transcriptomics to study the brain and its diseases.
-Alipasha Vaziri (RU) develops and applies new optical tools for large-scale, high-speed, and single-cell resolution interrogation of neuroactivity across model systems.
-Jonathan Victor (WCM) is a physician-scientist who combines mathematical, computational, and experimental approaches to study sensory processing.
-Thomas Vierbuchen (MSK) uses directed differentiation of human and mouse pluripotent stem cells together with genomics and systems genetics approaches to study fundamental mechanisms of neuronal cell fate specification and function.
+Mert Sabuncu (CTech) develops machine learning and other computational strategies to exploit large-scale biomedical imaging data with applications in neuroscience and neurology.
+Jonathan Victor (WCM) is a physician scientist who combines mathematical, computational, and experimental approaches to study sensory processing.
+Thomas Vierbuchen (MSK) uses directed differentiation of human and mouse pluripotent stem cells together with genomics and systems genetics approaches to study mechanisms of neuronal cell fate specification and function.

 SaveSave